Odin-SMR/hermod/Documentation/odin.hermod.rst

 Some additional settings con be done through torque's configuration program ``qmgr``.
 A printout of Torque server settings generated with ``qmgr -C 'print server'`` can be found in `Appendix C - Torque server settings`_.

+Torque starting and stopping
+____________________________

+There are currently no system V init scripts implemented.
+Starting and stopping server and nodes is manual.
+There is no problem shutting off a node before the server but the running job at the node will be killed.
+If server is stopped the current queue will be saved and the current running jobs at the moms will continue.
+When server is started again moms will report their finished jobs.

+start server at morion:

+        $ /usr/local/sbin/pbs_server

+start moms at nodes:

+        $ /usr/local/sbin/pbs_mom

+stop moms at nodes:

+        $ /usr/local/sbin/momctl -s

+stop server at morion:

+        $ /usr/local/bin/qterm -t immediate

 Maui configuration
 ------------------